Skip to main content

 Split columns

-Sometimes data can have multiple fields are included in the same column.
-Use the Split columns tool to remove any columns or rows that have multiple values inside the column or row.
+Sometimes, data can include multiple fields in the same column.
+Use the Split columns tool to remove any columns or rows with multiple values inside them.
 Define the number of columns or rows to output and use a delimiter to split up the data.
-By using the Split columns tool the data will each have its own column or row.
+By using the Split columns tool, the data will have its own column or row.

-If there is extra data, you have the option to leave the excess data in the last column or drop the excess data.
+If there is extra data, you can leave it in the last column or delete it.

 Input